the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Authentication/JWT.md

 })
 ```

-Note that <u>if you send JWT tokes through HTTP headers,</u> **you should try to prevent them from getting too big**.
+Note that <u>if you send JWT tokens through HTTP headers,</u> **you should try to prevent them from getting too big**.
 Some servers don't accept more than 8KB in headers.

 > If you are <u>trying to embed too much information in a JWT token</u>, like by including *all the user's permissions*, you may need <u>an alternative solution</u>, like **"Auth0 Fine-Grained Authorization"**.